Page Builder and accessibility

 Changes to HTML output

-The following changes to Beaver Builder implement ARIA design practices to improve accessibility for assistive devices such as screen readers.
+Here are some examples of how the modules implement ARIA design practices to improve accessibility for assistive devices such as screen readers.

 - Content Slider, Posts Carousel, Posts Slider modules: There are additional ARIA